loveuppal/Practice/Instructions/ShareWifiOverEthernet.md

 ### Share the Wi-Fi over the ethrenet.
 - In the terminal type *nm-connection-editor*
-- In the *Network Connections* window
+- In the *Network Connections* window select the Wi-Fi you want to share on.
+-